raftco/wp-prelaunchr/README.md

 Based on https://github.com/harrystech/prelaunchr and discussed in greater detail on [Tim Ferriss'](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) blog - wp-prelaunchr helps you quickly start a viral prelaunch campaign for new companies, products and services.

-The campaign is conducive to social sharing and has prize levels based on the number of people each person refers.
+The campaign is conducive to social sharing and has prize groups/levels based on the number of people each person refers.

 The groups, amounts, and prizes are completely up to you to set.